-205 Provincial Road, an epic enthralling drive
+205 Provincial Road is an epic enthralling drive

 205 Provincial Road is one of the highest roads in the world.
 This extreme high mountain road located in the Tibet Autonomous Region of China, reaches a top elevation of 5.488m (18,005ft) above the sea level at Drong La.
 The road is unpaved, with some sections in very bad conditions.